bratefixe/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: A new media model
-    text: >+
+    text: >
-      Our mission is to align brand expectations with the experiences of sports and entertainment through strong and secure partnerships.
+      Our mission is to align brand expectations with the experiences of sports and entertainment through strong and secure partnerships
     actions: []
     media:
       url: /images/S.png